PRAISE-group/Chiron-Framework/ChironCore/ProofEngine/README.md

 2. **Finding bugs :** If a program is incorrect, we can find a counterexample to prove that the program is incorrect.
 3. **Proving two programs are equivalent :** We can write the analysis code suitably to prove that two programs always behave the same.
 See `./examples/leapyear.tl` for example testcase.
 4. **Proving correctness for unbounded loops :** Since ProofEngine utilizes __invariant__, we can do deductive verification and prove correctness for unbounded loops, i.e.,conditions like P is true &forall; n can be proven.
+5. **Path Feasibility :** We can check if a certain execution path in the program is feasible.

 # Other Details
 For writing the constraints on the turtle's state, following variables are reserved, which the user can use -